SoumiPi/RasaProject/README.md

-To ensure that the table of contents (TOC) links correctly to the respective sections in your Markdown document, you need to make sure that the section headings and the links in the TOC match perfectly.
-Markdown automatically creates IDs for headers by converting them to lowercase and replacing spaces with hyphens.
-Special characters are often omitted.
+To ensure that the table of contents (TOC) links work correctly, the anchor tags must match exactly with the section headers in the Markdown document.
+The headers are automatically converted to IDs by converting them to lowercase, replacing spaces with hyphens, and removing special characters.

-Here’s an example of a correctly formatted TOC with links:
+Here's the corrected and rigorous format:

 ```markdown
 # Rasa NLU Project